Below are the bios of all of the candidates standing for the GSS Executive elections.

 Director of External Relations

 My name is Matthew McDonald and I’m running for the position of the Graduate Student Society’s Director of External Relations.
-I’m a third year PhD student in the economics department, and I’m looking forward to getting involved in the important discussion and decision-making that takes place at the GSS and impacts all of us graduate students in various ways.
+I’m a third year PhD student in the Economics department, and I hope to be able to take part in the discussions, advocacy and decisions underway at the GSS.

 Thank you for considering me for this important position.
 If elected, you will be able to count on me as a steadfast advocate for the interests of SFU graduate students during these financially stressful times.